German Peasants' War: Twelve Articles (statement of principles)

 On 6 March 1525, some 50 representatives of the Upper Swabian Peasants Haufen (troops)—the Baltringer Haufen, the Allgäuer Haufen, and the Lake Constance Haufen (Seehaufen)—met in Memmingen to agree to a common cause against the Swabian League.
 One day later, after difficult negotiations, they proclaimed the establishment of the Christian Association, an Upper Swabian Peasants' Confederation.
 The peasants met again on 15 and 20 March in Memmingen and after some additional deliberation, adopted the Twelve Articles and the Federal Order (Bundesordnung).
 Their banner, the Bundschuh, or a laced boot, served as the emblem of their agreement.
 The Twelve Articles were printed over 25,000 times in the next two months, and quickly spread throughout Germany, an example of how modernization came to the aid of the rebels.

 The Twelve Articles demanded the right for communities to elect and depose clergymen and demanded the utilization of the "great tithe" for public purposes after subtraction of a reasonable pastor's salary.
 (The "great tithe" was assessed by the Catholic Church against the peasant's wheat crop and the peasant's vine crops.
 The great tithe often amounted to more than 10% of the peasant's income.)
-The Twelve Articles also demanded the abolition of the "small tithe" which was assessed against the peasant's other crops.
-Other demands of the Twelve Articles included the abolition of serfdom, death tolls, and the exclusion from fishing and hunting rights; restoration of the forests, pastures, and privileges withdrawn from the community and individual peasants by the nobility; and a restriction on excessive statute labor, taxes and rents.
+The Twelve Articles also demanded the abolition of the "small tithe" which was assessed against peasants' other crops.
+Other demands of the Twelve Articles included the abolition of serfdom, death tolls, and the exclusion from fishing and hunting rights; restoration of the forests, pastures, and privileges withdrawn from the community and individual peasants by the nobility; and a restriction on excessive statute labor, taxes, and rents.
 Finally, the Twelve Articles demanded an end to arbitrary justice and administration.